 Lee-Lee Prina is a senior editor at Health Affairs and has managed the GrantWatch section of the journal since 1991.
-Prior to joining Health Affairs, she held editorial positions at Business & Health, Food and Drug Law Institute, The State (S.C.), and The Chicago Sun-Times.
+Prior to joining Health Affairs, she held editorial positions at Business & Health magazine, the Food and Drug Law Institute, The State newspaper (Columbia, S.C.), and the Chicago Sun-Times.
 She received a Publication Specialist (graduate-level) certificate from The George Washington University and holds a B.A. in French from Tulane University.

 Recent Posts by Lee-Lee Prina

 In this post, read recent "people news" from foundations that fund in health and are located from California to North Carolina.

 HIV remains "a serious health problem" in the United States, according to the Centers for Disease Control and Prevention.
 GrantWatch mentions examples of funders supporting HIV/AIDS initiatives in the United States and abroad, as well as some key personnel changes at foundations.

 Health Philanthropy’s Role In Uncertain Times, NIH Funding, Oral Health: A Round-Up Of Foundation Blogs

 These thoughtful pieces on some daunting challenges were published by foundations and a foundation grantee.